pallets/flask/docs/patterns/errorpages.rst

     instead of 404.
-If you are not deleting documents permanently from the database but just mark them as deleted, do the user a favour and use the 410 code instead and display a message that what he was looking for was deleted for all ethernity.
+If you are not deleting documents permanently from the database but just mark them as deleted, do the user a favour and use the 410 code instead and display a message that what he was looking for was deleted for all eternity.

 *500 Internal Server Error*
     Usually happens on programming errors or if the server is overloaded.